davide-davenio/molecular-dynamics/README.md

 # molecular-dynamics
 Molecular dynamics code in MatLab created for a course project.
 Course professors were Francesco Montalenti and Roberto Bergamaschini.

-"MolecularDynamicsReport.pdf" contains a detailed description of the process followed to create and test the code, plus a small example analysis of addatom diffusion patterns on an infinite crystal slab.
+"Molecular_Dynamics_Report(1).pdf" contains a detailed description of the process followed to create and test the code, plus a small example analysis of addatom diffusion patterns on an infinite crystal slab.